-Cumbernauld Green Routes is part of the Cumbernauld Living Landscape program.
-It is looking to transform the centre of Cumbernauld and its links to surrounding communities by creating green routes which are accessible, safe and enjoyable.
+Cumbernauld Green Routes was part of the Cumbernauld Living Landscape programme.
+It aimed to transform the centre of Cumbernauld and its links to surrounding communities by creating accessible and enjoyable green routes.

-Following the successful feasibility project we are currently looking into detailed designs for the route from the town centre to Abronhill.
-The project is being delivered through the generous support of the SUSTRANS Community Links Fund, Central Scotland Green Network, North Lanarkshire Council, Glasgow and Clyde Valley Green Network and the Scottish Wildlife Trust.
+The project was delivered through the generous support of the SUSTRANS Community Links Fund, Central Scotland Green Network, North Lanarkshire Council, Glasgow and Clyde Valley Green Network and the Scottish Wildlife Trust.

-A new route to improve the link between Abronhill and the town centre through Kildrum and Carbrain is being proposed and the local community are invited to have their say at a special consultation event next month.
+A new route to improve the link between Abronhill and the town centre through Kildrum and Carbrain is being proposed.

 We aim to improve the quality of planting along Glenhove Road and around Carbrain Primary School and create an informal meeting space.

 The long greenspace alongside Clouden Road, Kildrum will be improved with natural play facilities, wildflower meadows and opportunities for community food growing.